jasonmolenda/hockey-sched/README.md

 `:rinks` => `Hash` of descriptions of all the rinks seen in this schedule (may include additional rink descriptions).
 Keys in this hash are the `rink_id`s, values are the attributes and description of those `rink_id`s.

+`:team_names` *[optional]* Only guaranteed to be present when analyzing an existing schedule, so we can show human-readable names for the analysis report.

 `:weeks` => An `Array`, one element per week, 0-based (size of `:weeks` array is `:weekcount`).
 Each element of the array is a `Hash`.
 The hash has two keys:

 ### :weeks array entries

 `:bye` => If this schedule / week has a bye team, this is the team # that has the bye this week.
 If no bye this week, this will have a nil value.

 `:team_matchups` => An array (`:gamecount` large, 0-based) of teams that are playing each other this week.
-Each element of this `:gamecount` array is a 2-elem Array of team numbers.
+Each element of this

+`:gamecount` array is a 2-elem Array of team numbers.
 This structure is used before timeslots are assigned -- the array is in no particular order.
 The order of the teams in each element is not significant; home and away have not yet been set.

+`:date` *[optional]*  Date object of this week's date.
+Only present when analyzing an existing schedule with dates in it.
+If a league has games on the main day and an alternate day, this will be the main day's Date.

 `:games` => An  `Array`, 0-based, the size of the array is the number of games played that week.
 Each entry in this games array is a `Hash`.
 It has these entries: